just1and0/React-Native-Paystack-WebView/README.md

 ## 🎮 Example Project

 Want to see the library in action?
-Check out our interactive demo!
+Check out our interactive example!

 ### 🚀 Try the Example